-An inclined plane is a flat supporting surface tilted at an angle, with one end higher than the other, used as an aid for raising or lowering a load.
-It is also known as a ramp.
-The inclined plane is one of the six simple machines.
+An inclined plane, also known as a ramp, is a flat supporting surface tilted at an angle, with one end higher than the other.
+The inclined plane is one of the six simple machines, and it is used as an aid for raising or lowering a load.
 Objects placed on an inclined plane accelerate due to an unbalanced force.
-In this article, let us analyze the motion experienced by an object placed on an inclined plane.
+In this article, let us examine the motion exhibited by an object placed on an inclined plane.

 Gravity Force Components

-From the figure, we understand that the perpendicular component of the force of gravity is directed in the opposite direction of normal force, balancing the normal force.
-The parallel component of the force of gravity is not balanced by any other force.
+From the figure, we understand that the perpendicular component of the force of gravity is directed in the opposite direction of the normal force, balancing the normal force.
+Any other force does not balance the parallel component of the force of gravity.
 The object will subsequently accelerate down the inclined plane due to the presence of an unbalanced force.
-It is the parallel component of the force of gravity that causes this acceleration.
+The parallel component of the force of gravity causes this acceleration.
 The parallel component of the force of gravity is the net force.

 The equations used to determine the magnitude of the two components of the force of gravity are

 In the absence of friction and other forces, the acceleration of an object is the value of the parallel component divided by the mass.
-This yields the equation,\(a=g\sin \Theta\)
+This yields the equation,

 Solving an Inclined Plane Problem